 All the data by default are collected by our system on the internet globally, but in order to truly see how these CDNs are performing based on your website, it is recommended to install the “Beacon Code” on your website.

-This can further improve the performance of your website since now AI Load Balancing is making decisions based on the status and performance of your website.
+This can further improve the performance of your website since now Smart Load Balancing is making decisions based on the status and performance of your website.

 Try Pulse today